haleemur/sql-style-guide/README.md

     THEN 'free-domain'
     ELSE 'company-domain' END domain_type

-Even though it is common to put all the conditions in the same line, it is much more readable if broken up into multiple lines.
+Even though it is common to put all the conditions in the same line, it is much more readable if broken up into multiple lines, and the operands are aligned rather than the operator with the preceding operand.

+### Good

+    ,   orders.subtotal
+      - orders.discount
+      + orders.tax
+      + orders.shipping AS payable

+### Bad

+    , orders.subtotal -
+      orders.discount +
+      orders.tax +
+      orders.shipping AS payable

+### Ugly

+    , orders.subtotal
+      - orders.discount
+      + orders.tax
+      + orders.shipping AS payable

+### Also Ugly, but acceptable for very short expressions

+    , orders.subtotal - orders.discount + orders.tax + orders.shipping AS payable

 ## Variables, Column & Table Names

 ### Usage in queries